ShimmerGlass/go-optional/README.md

 // unmarshalJSONStruct.Val == None[int]()
 ```

+### YAML marshal/unmarshal support

+Similarly to JSON, YAML is supported using the gopkg.in/yaml.v3 package.

 ### SQL Driver Support

 `Option[T]` satisfies [sql/driver.Valuer](https://pkg.go.dev/database/sql/driver#Valuer) and [sql.Scanner](https://pkg.go.dev/database/sql#Scanner), so this type can be used by SQL interface on Golang.